 Dental Radiologist: Salary, Duties and Requirements

 Dental radiologists, also known as oral radiologists or oral and maxillofacial radiologists, are dentists who specialize in using various radiographic and digital images to diagnose and treat patients.
-Dental school graduates must complete a clinical residency in order to become certified radiologists.
+Dental school graduates must complete a clinical residency in order to become certified oral and maxillofacial radiologists.

 Salary and Outlook for Dental Radiologists

-Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide salary information for dental radiologists specifically, all of these professionals are trained dentists, and the median salary for dentists was $149,310 as of 2012.
+Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide salary information for dental radiologists specifically, all of these professionals are trained dentists, and the average salary for all dentists was $168,870 as of 2013.
 The BLS projected a favorable outlook for all dentists for the 2012-2022 decade, with an expected 16% increase in available jobs.

 Dental Radiologist Job Duties